Carolyn Sufrin, MD, PhD

 Camille Kramer, MPH

-Camille Kramer (she/her) is a public health professional and the Research Program Manager for ARRWIP.
-Her role is to coordinate and assist with all aspects of study implementation and design for the grant-funded projects including study design, participant recruitment, data collection, data analysis, and manuscript writing.
-Camille is currently a Doctor of Public Health (DrPH) student at Johns Hopkins Bloomberg School of Public Health studying women’s and reproductive health and a Bloomberg American Health Initiative Fellow.
-Prior to joining ARRWIP, Camille worked at a child advocacy center in Atlanta, GA where her work focused on the commercial sexual exploitation of children.
-She has a master’s of public health in Health Promotion and Behavior and her public health interests include health disparities, sexual and reproductive health, social determinants of health, and implementation science research.
+Camille Kramer is a public health professional and the Senior Research Program Manager for the Advocacy and Research on Reproductive Wellness of Incarcerated People (ARRWIP) research team at Johns Hopkins University School of Medicine.
+Her role is coordinating and managing all aspects of study implementation and design for the grant-funded projects including study design, participant recruitment, data collection, data analysis, and manuscript writing.
+Camille has a Master of Public Health (MPH) degree.
+She is a Doctor of Public Health (DrPH) student at Johns Hopkins Bloomberg School of Public Health studying women’s and reproductive health and a Bloomberg American Health Imitative Fellow.
+Before joining ARRWIP, Camille worked at a child advocacy center in Atlanta, GA where her work focused on the commercial sexual exploitation of children.
+Her public health interests involve sexual and reproductive health including topics related to substance use, health disparities, reproductive justice, and social determinants of health.

 Denae Bradley, MA